Senior Year Timeline

 - Compare financial aid award from different schools

-- Pay attention to scholarship deadlines
+- Pay attention to scholarship deadlines and apply

 - Final college choice decision made.
 Send in deposit (Usually due on May 1st)